-The Talking Base is a specialist resourced provision attached to Barrington Primary School for an identified group of speech and language disordered children from Year R to Year 6.
+The Talking Base is a specialist resourced provision attached to Barrington Primary School for an identified group of children diagnosed with Developmental Language Disorder (DLD) and other related barriers to learning from Year R to Year 6.

 The criteria for admission are as follows: